sst/sst/README.md

 SST also comes with a few other niceties:

-- Supports ES6 and TypeScript out-of-the-box
+- Zero-config support for ES and TypeScript using [esbuild](http://esbuild.github.io)
-- Automatically lints your CDK and Lambda code using [ESLint](https://eslint.org/)
+- Automatically lints your code using [ESLint](https://eslint.org/)
-- Runs your CDK unit tests using [Jest](https://jestjs.io/)
+- Runs your unit tests using [Jest](https://jestjs.io/)

 Behind the scenes, SST uses [a lightweight fork of AWS CDK](https://github.com/serverless-stack/sst-cdk) to programmatically invoke the various CDK commands.